qualiaa/project-zomboid-dedicated-server/README.md

     git clone https://github.com/qualiaa/project-zomboid-dedicated-server

-Then enter the repository root and run an init script
+Now enter the repository root:

     cd project-zomboid-dedicated-server

-    utils/init
+You may wish to change the listening ports in the (hidden) `.env` file.

-You need to set the `HOST_UID` in the file `.env` to your UID (find this with the command `id -u`).
-You may also wish to change the listening ports, also in this file.
+> **Note**: that you do *not* need to change the ports in the `compose.yml` file.

 Set the server admin password by modifying the file `secrets/admin-password`.

-Now install the server software with:
+Now install the server software with the command:

-    docker-compose run --rm --build server scripts/update
+    utils/install

 > **NOTE**: After installation, you probably want to tweak is the `-Xmx8g`
 > maximum allocated RAM in `config/jvm-config.yml`; replace `8g` with some other